Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Method

-where $LN(\cdot)$ is the layer normalization function, $Muxup(\cdot)$ and $PFFN(\cdot)$ are the multi-head Token Mixing module and the pertoken FFN module, $ X_k \in \mathbb{R}^{T \times D} $ is the output of the $k-th$ RankMixer block, $T$ is the token number and $D$ is the hidden dimension of the model.
+where $LN(\cdot)$ is the layer normalization function, $Mixup(\cdot)$ and $PFFN(\cdot)$ are the multi-head TokenMixing module and the PertokenFFN module, $ X_k \in \mathbb{R}^{T \times D} $ is the output of the $k-th$ TokenMixer block, $T$ is the token number and $D$ is the hidden dimension of the model.
 With UG separation, $X$ can be denote as follow:

 where $x_u$ is the U-side token, $x_g$ is the G-side token, $n$ is the number of U token, and $m$ is the number of $G-token$, where $m+n = T$.
-A core component of the RankMixer is the mixup module, which splits and transposes the input tokens to enable thorough interaction across token dimensions.
+A core component of the TokenMixer is the mixup module, which splits and transposes the input tokens to enable thorough interaction across token dimensions.
 It first split the each token with $H$ heads:

 Let $D'$ denote the dimension of each head, with $D' = D / H$.
 Accordingly, $x_{u^0}^{H-1} \in \mathbb{R}^{1 \times D'} $ for each head $h$.
 We then concat the splited head to get the new token $L$:

 $L^h \in \mathbb{R}^{1 \times D'*T}$ contains both U-side and G-side information.
 After the above transformation, $H$ new tokens are produced.
 By concatenating these tokens, we obtain the output of the mixup module.